 Council offers a range of services over the internet - pay your accounts; lodge applications; download and submit tenders; renew library books; business permits, licences, approvals, etc.

 A collection of information particularly for home and property owners.

 Moreton Bay Regional Council issues quarterly rate notices.

 Covers roadside infrastructure and bus shelters, roadworks, street lighting, parking and restrictions.

 Tree roots can cause significant damage to sewers and drains.
 Property owners must consider the growth habits of trees before planting.

 Council has a very active volunteer program that operates across 21 different program areas, attracting over 1870 volunteers to assist Council with its community programs and services.

 Only general non-hazardous domestic waste can be placed in a waste bin.

-Unitywater is the water distribution and retail business serving Moreton Bay and Sunshine Coast communities.
+Unitywater is the water distribution and retail business serving Moreton Bay, Sunshine Coast and Noosa communities.